suki-stark-cmd/Credit_Scoring_Model/README.md

-# CodeAlpha_ML_Task2

-**Welcome to the Repository !!!**

-In this repository, you will find the source code for machine learning projects **Task2 Credit Scoring Model** completed during my **CodeAlpha internship.**
+Credit Scoring Model

-**Credit Scoring Model:** This project involves a machine learning model to classify individuals' creditworthiness based on financial data.
-By leveraging various metrics, the model aids in making informed credit decisions and assessing risk more accurately.
+Welcome to the Credit Scoring Model repository!
+This project, completed during my CodeAlpha internship, involves building a machine learning model to classify individuals' creditworthiness based on their financial data.
+The goal is to aid in making informed credit decisions and assessing financial risk more accurately.

+Files in this repository:
-o **codealpha_credit_scoring_model.ipynb:** Jupyter Notebook containing the code for data preprocessing, feature engineering, model training, and evaluation.
+codealpha_credit_scoring_model.ipynb: Jupyter Notebook containing the code for data preprocessing, feature engineering, model training, and evaluation.

-o **train.csv:** Dataset used for training and testing, including features such as transaction history, loan payments, credit history, income levels, and other financial data.
+train.csv: Dataset with features such as transaction history, loan payments, credit history, income levels, and other financial metrics used for training and testing the model.